How to help homeschool teens in identity crisis? Here are some tips.

 - Don’t be afraid.
 Instead: Love them.
 Love them steadfastly, unconditionally.
 (If you want a great book: How to Really Love Your Teen by Ross Campbell.
 This is not a sponsored post, btw.)

 If we get fearful, we might slip into that formulaic frame of mind, I homeschool=My kids think exactly what I think they should…all the time.
-But that is hope-shifting (visit the Fletchers at Homeschooling in Real Life to hear more about the dangers of shifting our hope from God to our works).
 Trust God and watch the ways He unfolds your homeschool high schooler’s identity.